Podium orchestrations provide an easy way to create, visualize and monitor cross-channel triggered campaigns for each customer touch point.

 If viewing Podium Insights for past orchestration versions, you will see all campaign metrics up until the point that version was re-published.

 Copying to draft provides an easy way to modify all aspects of the orchestration.
-When an enabled orchestration is copied to draft, the existing orchestration will continue to run until the new draft is republished.
+When an enabled orchestration is copied to draft, the live published version will continue to run until the new draft is republished.

 When copying to draft and adding a new action, the contact that received the initial message will need to re-trigger the orchestration to receive messages created with the new action, assuming the contact met the audience criteria and were not filtered out.